TaylanUB/scheme-bytestructures/README.md

     ;; str = (my_struct_t){ .y = 2, .x = 1 };
     (bytestructure-set! str '((y 2) (x 1)))

-You may also provide a bytevector, in which case its contents will simply be copied into your bytestructure, but only as many bytes as the size of your struct descriptor.
+One may also provide a bytevector, in which case as many bytes as the size of the bytestructure will be copied into it.

-    ;; The uint8 is set to 0; the uint16 depends on endianness.
+    ;; The field 'x' is set to 0; the value of the field 'y' will ;; depend on endianness.
+    ;; Only the first 3 bytes from the bytevector will be copied.
-    (bytestructure-set! str #u8(0 1 2 3 4 5))  ;3 bytes copied
+    (bytestructure-set! str #u8(0 1 2 3 4 5))

+These assignment semantics may not be used with the macro API.

-Like vectors, structs don't accept dynamic descriptors as field descriptors, because they calculate their total size eagerly.
+Struct descriptors don't accept dynamic descriptors as field descriptors, because they calculate their total size eagerly.

 When using the macro API, the field names are implicitly quoted and